+What’s the true measure of success and influence in life?
+What criteria should be used to determine this judgment?
 I think it’s safe to say that by most standards The Beatles were definitely successful as a popular music band.
 According to Wikipedia, The Beatles’ record sales stand at an incredible 2.3 billion units worldwide.
 This statistic clearly makes the Fab…

 Regardless of life’s circumstances, we can always rejoice in the Lord for his sovereign control over our lives and for the Father’s loving-kindness extended to us in Christ Jesus and by the Holy Spirit.

 –Kenneth Samples, church lecture entitled “Facing Life’s Challenges and God’s Peace”